Puglia, expecially Salento (the part of the region that has Lecce as capital province town) has every corner too beatiful to summarize into few words.

 Maruggio lies on the western part of Apulian territory, drive from Lecce not straightforward as navigation system could steer you, but be sure to drive to Gallipoli (SSW of Lecce) then drive along the coast, you'll find fantastic sandy beaches too (Apulia is called Italy's California)

-Enjoy your trip! about 7 years agoAnswered by leo via WorldNomads.com
+Enjoy your trip! over 7 years agoAnswered by leo via WorldNomads.com